 How do the AI tools integrate with existing EHR and virtual care systems?
-A key consideration here is if the AI solution/functionality needs to be purchased, maintained and accessed separately or if it is seamlessly integrated into existing tools and workflows used by your care teams.
+A key consideration here is if the Al solution/functionality needs to be purchased, maintained and accessed separately or if it is seamlessly integrated into existing tools and workflows used by your care teams.
 For add-on solutions, be sure to investigate the effort that will be required for integration and to what extent it is possible.
-How are workflows affected?
+How are workflows offected ?
 Will using AI functionality require clinicians to open a new application or will it be embedded within the virtual care environment?
 Will it add work and effort to their routines, or will it add value without extra burden?
 The level of integration influences training requirements and user acceptance.
-How is the Al model developed and managed ?
-To minimize risks, it is important to ensure the AI tools you adopt are developed and managed within a responsible AI framework.
-Responsible AI frameworks help ensure that principles and requirements for health equity, clinical efficacy, reliability, security, transparency and explainability, among others, are ingrained in the design and functionality of the tools.
-Ask about your potential partners' responsible AI framework and governance.
-Additionally, ask how often the AI model is reviewed against the evolving responsible AI framework, how frequently it is updated to ensure continued adherence and how updates are shared with tools that are already in production with clients.
-How is patient data protected?
-Data collected and used by AI tools in healthcare settings is protected by HIPAA.
+How is/are the AI model(s) developed and managed ?
+To minimize risks, it is important to ensure the Al tools you adopt are developed and managed within a responsible Al framework.
+Responsible Al frameworks help ensure that principles and requirements for health equity, clinical efficacy, reliability, security, transparency and explainability, among others, are ingrained in the design and functionality of the tools.
+Ask about your potential partners' responsible Al framework and governance.
+Additionally, ask how often the Al model is reviewed against the evolving responsible Al framework, how frequently it is updated to ensure continued adherence and how updates are shared with tools that are already in production with clients.
+Howis patient data protected?
+Data collected and used by Al tools in healthcare settings is protected by HIPAA.
 Ask for details about the provider's approach to data security and the certifications it has achieved.
 Ask what type of data is collected, where it is processed (on the "edge," on local servers, in the cloud), if it is stored and for how long, how it is transferred and who actually owns the data and is responsible for protecting it at all steps.
 Be sure to assess the technology provider's architecture, security protocols, certifications and incident response plans as part of your risk evaluation.
-Do the Al training models have guardrails against perpetuating health inequities ?
+Do the Al training models have guardrails against perpetuating health inequities?
 Artificial intelligence has the potential to perpetuate biases and inequities.
 To prevent this, use AI solutions that were trained on data models with proper representation, and ask about how AI recommendations and other outputs are developed.
 This should be part of the vendor's responsible AI framework.
 Asking these questions may also provide insight into how transparent and explainable the AI solution is.
-How long has the vendor been offering this particular tool?
-Are they proven ?
-While brand-new tools and tools from relatively new companies may sound fantastic, using such new tools should come with caution.
-Many newer AI tools, especially those with GenAI components, are being targeted to assist care teams with clinical decision-making.
-When newer tools are employed, care should be taken to build in heavy oversight from experienced clinicians until the tools establish a track record of clinical and operational efficacy and safety.
-If you are unsure of the clinical track record of tools you are considering, ask for customer references.